This page is designed to answer the following questions:

 Consent can be given in many different ways.
 Primarily, verbal consent will be used after the caregiver has explained what they are going to do and requested permission to do it, however an individual may consent with gestures, such as nodding or using sign language.
 Written consent can also be obtained, or for individuals that do not have the mental capacity to give consent themselves, an advocate can give consent on their behalf.

-Care should not be given if consent is not obtained, or even if you unsure if the individual has given consent.
-You should seek guidance from senior staff or from the individual’s family or advocate and document that consent was not given.
+Care should not be provided if consent cannot be obtained, or even if you are unsure if the individual has given consent.
+You should seek guidance from your manager about how to proceed.